Bhavani-Rathod/Employee-Productivity-Tracker/README.md

 # Employee Productivity Tracker

-**Employee Productivity Tracker** is an Android application designed to help monitor employee productivity on a daily basis.
-This app is Compatible with most Android devices in portrait mode.
+**Employee Productivity Tracker** is an Android application for monitoring employee productivity on a daily basis.
+This app is compatible with most Android devices in portrait mode.

 ## Features

-- **Login Page**: Users can log in using their email and password.
-If the credentials entered are incorrect, an alert message will be displayed.
+- **Login Page**: Users can log in using any pattern for their email and password fields.
+However, for a successful login, both fields must be entered.
 - **Dashboard**: Displays employee productivity from Monday to Saturday.
 Each day's productivity is represented as a percentage with a corresponding progressbar.
 - **Navigation**: Users can navigate between the Dashboard and Employee Profile pages using the home and user icons.
 - **Employee Profiles**: Shows a list of employee details including employee ID, name, date of birth, and role.
 Users can search for specific employees by name.